Some new CAT(0) free-by-cyclic groups: Proof of the Main Theorem

-\begin{proof}[Proof of \Cref{catothm}] Fix $A$ a finite group.
-For clarity in the proof, we suspend our convention and write $W_n = A*\dots*A = F\rtimes A$.
+\begin{proof}[Proof of \Cref{freeproductoffinite}] Fix a finite group $A$.
 We proceed by induction on $n$, the Kurosh rank of $W_n$.
 The base case is $n=2$.
-Since $\out^0(W_2)$ is trivial, we may consider the action on the (metric) product $\tilde{\mathcal{H}}_2\times\mathbb{R}$, where $\tilde{\mathcal{H}}_2$ is the universal cover of the hedgehog graph with one spike; it is a regular $|A|$-valent tree with two orbits of vertices.
+Since upper triangular automorphisms of $W_2$ are inner, we may consider the action on the (metric) product $T \times \mathbb{R}$, where $T$ is a regular $|A|$-valent tree on which $W_2$ acts geometrically with two orbits of vertices.

-So assume that for $k < n$ and for all polynomially-growing outer automorphism $\psi\in\out^0(W_k)$, the conclusions of the theorem hold.
-That is, we are allowed to replace $\varphi$ or $\Phi$ representing it by a power only when $A$ is nonabelian.
-We prove the result holds for $n$.
-Let $\varphi \in \out^0(W_n)$ be an outer automorphism.
-As in \Cref{uppertriangular}, choose finite free factors $A_1,\dots,A_n$ and an automorphism $\Phi$ representing $\varphi$ that is upper-triangular.
-We assume that the mapping torus of $\Phi|_{ A_1*\dots*A_{n-1}}$ acts properly and cocompactly on a $\cato$ $2$-complex $X$.
-If $A$ is not abelian, arrange for this by replacing $\Phi$ by a power.
+So assume that for $k < n$ and for all polynomially-growing automorphisms $\Phi\colon W_k \to W_k$, the conclusions of the theorem hold.
+By \Cref{keylemma}, we may without loss of generality assume that $\Phi$ is upper triangular.
+We assume (perhaps after replacing $\Phi$ by a power) that the mapping torus of $\Phi|_{ A_1*\dots*A_{n-1}}$ acts properly and cocompactly on a $\cato$ $2$-complex $X$.